-She shared her interaction with Thomas in a Facebook post that has now been shared almost 160,000 times by those whose lives have also been touched by the power in this survivor’s story:
+She shared her interaction with Thomas in a Facebook post that has now been shared almost 160,000 times by those whose lives have also been touched by this survivor’s powerful story:

 “Our driver dropped us off near the 9/11 Memorial entrance.
 It was POURING down rain and the line was long so I ran to the nearest cover, which was by the museum exit door, while Clint went to buy tickets.
 Standing there was a police officer and a museum facilities dispatch worker.
 I eavesdropped on their casual conversation for a few minutes and finally mustered up the courage to ask them where they were on 9/11.